 Before becoming a therapist, I made a career out of being a full-time musician and music teacher.
 My main instruments are the violin and my voice.
-I value mindfulness, nature, activism, cultural humility, non-violent communication, consent, community, creative expression, humor, movement, rest, and trying my best to live in a way that is authentic to my values.
+I value mindfulness, nature, activism, cultural humility and sensitivity, non-violent communication, consent, community, creative expression, humor, movement, rest, and trying my best to live in a way that is authentic to my values.

 I believe that because much of our wounding can come from how we relate to others, that our healing can come through relationship too.
 I see us as co-explorers in this work together, holding myself accountable to show up in a real and authentic way with you.
 I believe you are the expert of your own experience and that each of us holds an innate wisdom when it comes to healing ourselves.
 I genuinely take an interest in my clients' lives and experience it as a privilege to sit with those dealing with challenging life experiences.